blindphoneman/vbns-eSpeak/README.md

 ## Usage
 Simply specify the portname and the voice in the command line.
 For example: emu com8 en-us+m3
 In addition, if you specify --habla, a mode will be executed where everything received by the emulator will be spoken after 300 milliseconds, instead of waiting for a carriage return.
-This was made to make a Spanish screen reader called Habla, but for unknown reasons, it failed.
+This was made to make the emulator work with a Spanish screen reader called Habla, but for unknown reasons, it failed.